15% OFF OR MORE WITH OFFER!

 These teen crashes don't only impact the driver.
 According to the AAA Foundation, 371,645 people were injured and 2,927 were killed in crashes that involved a teen driver in 2013.
 This number includes the driver, the teen's passengers, drivers hurt or fatally injured in other vehicles, and pedestrians on the street.
 Be safe, and keep others safe.

-Less scary than a car, Mr. Shark.
+safe-driving Less scary than a car, Mr. Shark.

 These statistics are part of the reason that auto insurance rates tend to be higher for young drivers.
 Companies like Geico, Progressive and State Farm take this information about crashes and accidents with teen drivers involved and raise their rates.